cpp-operadores-comparacion

 Comparison Operators in C++

-Comparison operators allow us to compare two values and determine if they are equal, different, greater, lesser, or greater/equal and lesser/equal.
+Comparison operators allow us to compare two values and determine if they are equal, different, greater, less, or greater/equal and less/equal.

-The results of comparisons are boolean values (true or false), and they are fundamental to control flow logic.
+The results of comparisons are boolean values (true or false), and they are fundamental for flow control logic.

 The comparison operators in C++ are: